KMLTURBO/XamarinTest/README.md

 The app targets three platforms:
 * iOS
 * Android
-* Universal Windows Platform
+* Universal Windows Platform (UWP)
-    * Currently only in Forms version of app
+    * UWP currently only in Forms version of app
-    * Supported only in Visual Studio, not Xamarin Studio
+    * UWP supported only in Visual Studio, not Xamarin Studio

 ##Integrations
 Includes integrations such as: